A Christmas Lesson in Jealousy

 Unfortunately, these attitudes can follow us into leadership.
 It’s easy to feel resentful when another church is growing while our attendance seems stuck.
 And we may secretly rejoice when we overtake another pastor’s numbers.

 Jealousy has a way of turning everything into a competition.
 It causes us to focus on what we don’t have rather than rejoicing in what we do have.
-We may be tempted to
+We may be tempted to look at our brothers and sisters in Christ as opposing team members rather than co-laborers in the Kingdom.

 For Herod, jealousy made him focus on what he might lose rather than celebrating what God freely gave.
 If we’re not careful, jealousy will do the same to us.